What is Champix?

-Champix works by reducing the withdrawal symptoms associated with quitting smoking and blocking the effects of nicotine – which gives you a sense of pleasure when activated.
+Champix works by reducing the cravings and withdrawal symptoms associated with quitting smoking and blocking the effects of nicotine – which gives you a sense of pleasure when activated.
 When you smoke, the nicotine you inhale attaches to these receptors, sending a message to a different part of your brain to release a chemical called dopamine, which gives you a feeling of pleasure.

 What are the side effects of Champix?